 1. Your Energy Bills Are Higher Than Usual

-One of the most common symptoms that your air conditioner might need replacing is if your energy bills are higher than usual.
+One of the most common symptoms that your AC might need replacing is if your energy bills are higher than usual.
 However, this may be difficult to ascertain – bills do fluctuate throughout the year.

 One of the best ways to know for certain is to compare your new bill with a bill from the same cycle from prior years.